kldtz/primitive-svg/README.md

 # Primitive SVG

 A primitive Javascript library for Scalable Vector Graphics in the sense that (a) it's a low-effort wrapper around SVG and (b) it gives you access to SVG 'primitives' without any abstraction.
-This is for people who like to write SVGs manually, but need to do some calculations beyond `calc` in CSS or just can't remember the attributes.
+This is for people who like to write SVGs manually, but need to do some calculations beyond `calc` in CSS or can't remember the attributes.

 * Wrapper around SVG with autocompletion for attributes in modern IDE (e.g. VSCode)
 * Vanilla JS, no dependencies, no transpiler.
 Just link the JS module.